 Carlo Rovelli, Italian physicist, says that "the world is not a collection of things, it is a collection of events."
 Poet Diane Louie thinks of prose poems as little events.
 They are happening and happenings.
-They draw on experience, image, metaphor, and all the properties of language to create little worlds-in-motion-in motion being the operative words: spinning while orbiting, actively shifting our point of view.
+They draw on experience, image, metaphor, and all the properties of language to create little worlds-in-motion: spinning while orbiting, actively shifting our point of view.

 More genus than hybrid species, prose poems can straddle the obvious limits and less-obvious liberties of perception.
 This active characteristic of spanning and connecting is especially relevant in a time of cultural polarization.
 Marrying, even uneasily, the inquiries of science and spiritual longing can illuminate what they—and we—have in common: a desire to understand our presence in a universe that does not yield ultimate answers.

 Prose?
 Prose poetry?
 Organic form?
 One need only read a page or two to recognize a voice of such originality, such tenderness and compassion, that all the labels are pared away.
 Fractal Shores

 is a magnificent achievement, a book to return to when the soul feels small.

 —Sherod Santos, author of The Square Inch Hours and The Pilot Star Elegies

 'We speak in concert with what speaks through us,' Diane Louie writes toward the end of this sublime collection.
 And so, too, what speaks in concert with and through these poems is a desire—to articulate the overlap of meaning and perception, to discern the negative space our memories make as they settle in the mind—so unexpectedly observed, so meticulously expressed that each page brought the texture of being alive into starker relief.
 With Fractal Shores

 , Louie affords an 'awareness of awareness of awareness

 —Christopher Kondrich, author of Valuing